Medications 360 Study

 A RAPID Alliance / STAR Study Initiative in the National Science Foundation Center for Health Organization Transformation at the University of Louisville in collaboration with the Frazier Polypharmacy Program at the University of Louisville, an NSF CHOT industry partner, and many other partners.

-Together we will co-create and implement the
+Together we will co-create the

 RAPID Alliance Medications 360 Strategic Framework 2022 - 2031